apache/accumulo-website/_posts/blog/2019-12-16-accumulo-proxy.md

 ---
-title: Accumulo clients in other languages
+title: Accumulo Clients in Other Programming Languages
 ---

 Apache Accumulo has an [Accumulo Proxy] that allows communication with Accumulo using clients written